P. J. Walker

-Phillip Joseph "P. J." Walker Jr. (born February 26, 1995) is an American professional football quarterback who most recently played for the Calgary Stampeders of the Canadian Football League (CFL).
+Phillip Joseph "P. J." Walker Jr. (born February 26, 1995) is an American former professional football player who was a quarterback in the National Football League (NFL), XFL, and Canadian Football League (CFL).
 He played college football for the Temple Owls, and was signed as an undrafted free agent by the Indianapolis Colts in 2017.
-He also played for the Houston Roughnecks of the XFL in 2020, leading the league in passing yards and touchdowns before it suspended operations due to the COVID-19 pandemic.
+After two seasons on the Colts' practice squad, Walker played for the Houston Roughnecks XFL in 2020.
+He led the XFL in passing yards and touchdowns before the league suspended operations due to the COVID-19 pandemic.
+He started games in the NFL for the Carolina Panthers from 2020 to 2022 and the Cleveland Browns in 2023, as well as one game for the Calgary Stampeders of the CFL.

 Early life

 Walker was born in 1995 in Elizabeth, New Jersey, to parents Tamicha Drake and Phillip Walker Sr. Walker attended Elizabeth High School.
 During his junior year, Walker threw for 2,168 yards and 18 touchdowns, while going 120-of-189 (63.5 percent) in passing percentage.
 Following the completion of his high school career, Walker chose to attend Temple University, under head coach Matt Rhule.

 College career

 After accepting an athletic scholarship to attend Temple University, Walker played for coach Matt Rhule's Temple Owls team from 2013 to 2016.